orbitmines/archive/projects/Open Problems - Quests.md

 B. Gamification of Science, Engineering and Education
 - What would be an example problem, and example reimplementation of that problem as a game?
 - How do you model the existing knowledge of a player?
-- How do you initially calibrate the existin
+	- How do you initially calibrate the existing knowledge of a player?
 - How do you tailor the interface to each player? ; When/How would you add to that arsenal?
 - Quest Discovery:
-- Quest Effectiveness:
+- Quest Effectiveness: How does the reward of the quest influence our future?
 - Quest Difficulty Rating:
--
+- NPC Quest
 C. Platform and L